stuartellis/sve-personal-website/content/articles/buildah-gitlab.md

 To use Buildah with GitLab, you will need a `.gitlab-ci.yml` file in the root directory of the project.
 This provides the configuration for GitLab Pipelines.
 See below for an example.

-Buildah can build container images from command-line instructions, but we usually provide a configuration file in the `Dockerfile` format.
-By convention this file should be called `Containerfile`.
+Buildah can build container images from command-line instructions, or you can provide a configuration file in the `Dockerfile` format.
 See below for an example.

-Once an image has been pushed to the container registry for the project, it is visible in the Web interface for GitLab.
+Once you push an image to the container registry for the project it becomes visible in the Web interface for GitLab.
 To view a project container registry in the GitLab Web interface, go to the project and select _Deploy > Container registry_.

 ### Example .gitlab-ci.yml for GitLab